 THE GARDENER'S LAVENDER FARM

-Do wait until Spring 2014 to purchase or plant more Lavender or Herb plants: the ground is too cold & soggy right now.
-In season, we carry a wide selection of Lavender plants, Herbs, Vegetable starts; Edible flower plants and our favourite Rugosa Roses ...plus an array of exotic plants including Scented Geraniums, Lemon Verbena, Pineapple Sage, Gentian Sage, Stachys Hildago & many more temptations…We are continuing to divide and pot up specialty Herb plants from our display gardens as we tidy.
+In season, we carry a wide selection of Lavender plants, Herbs, Vegetable starts, Edible flower plants and our favourite Rugosa Roses ...plus an array of exotic plants including Scented Geraniums, Lemon Verbena, Pineapple Sage, Gentian Sage, Stachys Hildago & many more temptations.
 Please call/email for special plant requests @ 250-474-5767

 Our Herb plant selections always include a traditional range of Cooking herbs for the professional Chef or at home; herbs for Teas, herbs for simple Medicinal recipes or home cosmetics not forgetting a selection of herbs for Bees & Butterflies!

-Check out what varieties we plan for this year...A new list will be posted when we seed in March/April.
+Check out what tomato varieties we plan for this year ...

 Check out our year round Lavender products & treats here ~ Farm made Lavender products from teas to cooking blends; sachets to bath salts, lovely soaps, Lavender essential oil and more~ Not forgetting *GIFT CARDS* for plants & product...you name the amount!